May 21, 2019 [Updated on December 12, 2019]

-Any way you figure, it pays to keep a sharp knife in your paper cutter.
+Any way you figure, it pays to keep a sharp blade in your paper cutter.

 The procedure for changing knives will vary depending on the make and model of the cutting machine.
 But no matter the cutter, the majority of operator accidents happen during the knife-changing operation.
 It’s extremely important that each operator develops good safety habits, follows the manufacture's procedures and be provided with a safe machine.

 The knife on a 45” paper cutter weighs about forty pounds.
 If it slips and catches a hand or a finger between it and the table, no imagination is needed to figure out what will happen.